sourcegraph/sourcegraph-public-snapshot/dev/pr-auditor/README.md

 This action is primarily designed to run on GitHub Actions, and leverages the [pull request event payloads](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#pull_request) extensively.

-The `-protected-branch` flag enables to open exceptions regardless of the outcome, when a given branch should never be the target of a pull request.
+The `-protected-branch` optional flag enables to open exceptions regardless of the outcome, when a given branch should never be the target of a pull request.

 ```sh
 GITHUB_EVENT_PATH="/path/to/json/payload.json"